AkhilVelishala/MovieTicketBookingManagementApplication_RestAPI-/README.md

 #
  ### **UserModule**
  -  **User :** Represents a user in the system.
 The user can have different roles (Admin or User).
- -  *Admin*: A user with elevated privileges who can manage users, view logs, and perform administrative tasks.
+ -  *Admin:* A user with elevated privileges who can manage users, view logs, and perform administrative tasks.
+ -  *User:* A regular user who can access their profile, make bookings, etc.